 Refrigerated almond butter should last about two weeks.
 It may last longer, if you're not sure, sniff it.
 Your food will start to smell bad before it would make you sick, usually.
 This is a great way to help you reduce food waste.

-How can I use this almond butter?
+How to use almond butter

 Top your toast in the morning, make a honey almond butter & jelly sandwich, add to smoothies or make cookies with it.
 Almond butter, and really all nut butters are great and versatile!